jaspector

 City Hall: Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Legacy city sequence was BMP, temporary power pole or footing, under-slab plumbing, slab, basement wall, rough-in, insulation, Tyvek, pre-final, and final/certificate of occupancy.
+Typical sequence: Legacy city sequence was BMP, temporary power pole or footing, under-slab plumbing, slab, basement wall, rough-in, insulation, Tyvek, pre-final, and final/certificate of occupancy.
 For current county-routed building permits, applicants should use Catoosa County's inspection path instead.

-Do I need a building permit in Fort Oglethorpe, GA?
+01 Do I need a building permit in Fort Oglethorpe, GA?

 For current city-retained categories, the city specifically discusses driveway permits, food-service plumbing permits, stormwater and land-disturbance permitting, and related zoning and BMP review.
 For new building, HVAC, electrical, plumbing, and roofing work, the city routes applicants to Catoosa County's building permit system.

-How much does a building permit cost in Fort Oglethorpe, GA?
+02 How much does a building permit cost in Fort Oglethorpe, GA?

+Building permit fees in Fort Oglethorpe, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is 85.
 Fees are calculated as: Legacy city schedule used valuation-based formulas for commercial construction and many commercial trades, generally at 0.006 times project or bid value, with flat fees for several residential trade permits and other permit categories.
 Current county-routed building permit fees follow Catoosa County, not the legacy city schedule..
 Plan check fee: Legacy city schedule states commercial construction plan review is one-half of permit fee.
 Current county-routed plan review follows Catoosa County procedures..

-How do I apply for a building permit in Fort Oglethorpe, GA?
+03 How do I apply for a building permit in Fort Oglethorpe, GA?

-1. Determine whether the permit type is still city-retained or has been transferred to Catoosa County.
+To apply for a building permit in Fort Oglethorpe, GA, follow these steps: 1.
+Determine whether the permit type is still city-retained or has been transferred to Catoosa County.
 Fort Oglethorpe's current permit page draws that line effective September 1, 2024.
 2. For city-retained permits such as driveway and street cut, food-service plumbing and grease trap, sewer plumbing, zoning, annexation, stormwater, and BMP, apply through the city's iWorQ portal or use the city's printable forms.
 3. For all new building, HVAC, electrical, plumbing, and roofing permits, follow Catoosa County Planning and Inspections procedures and submit the county form package and approvals.
 4. If the permit is county-routed, return the approved county application to 184 Tiger Trail for permit issuance and fee collection.
 5. Schedule inspections with the responsible authority.
 City-retained items use Fort Oglethorpe's portal or office; county-routed building permits use Catoosa County.

-How long does it take to get a building permit in Fort Oglethorpe, GA?
+04 How long does it take to get a building permit in Fort Oglethorpe, GA?

-How do I schedule a building inspection in Fort Oglethorpe, GA?
+05 How do I schedule a building inspection in Fort Oglethorpe, GA?

-Other cities in Walker County
+Other jurisdictions in Walker County.

-View all Walker County jurisdictions →
+All Walker County jurisdictions →